 Piercing on a minor (under 18) is not allowed in practically all US states.
 She needed parental consent and most places require a parent/guardian to be present with a valid ID at the time of piercing.

 Which to me was fantastic, because it meant that I got to choose where she was going to get it done.
 This leads to my next question.

 So the outcome for our daughter getting a piercing was yes we allowed it.
 But it wasn’t a decision that I made quickly or without in-depth research and discussion.

 As I said at the start I knew once she had one she would want another.

-She is now 18 and I don't have any control on the outcome but I hoped the first piercing process would benefit her in her choices.
+She is now 18 and I don’t have any control over the outcome but I hoped the first piercing process would benefit her in her choices.

 I tried to advise her on how she will ultimately look.
 She has her nose and her helix and her tragus now pierced.

 It’s all very well how she looks now.
 She’s in college and no one cares what you look like or what you wear.